glpaparelli/formally-quantum/notes/concepts/quantum-computing/Pure and Mixed States.md

 Thus, the notion of mixed states does not have an independent physical meaning.
 Physically, any quantum system is in a (possibly unknown) pure state at any given time.

-[[Unitary Transformation]]s operate component-wise on mixed states.
+[[Unitary Transformation on QC]]s operate component-wise on mixed states.
 Thus, unitary transformation $S$ maps a mixed state $\lambda_1\{\mathbf{u}_1\}+ \dots + \lambda_m\{\mathbf{u}_m\}$ to $\lambda_1\{S\mathbf{u}_1\}+ \dots + \lambda_m\{S\mathbf{u}_m\}$

 The collapse of a [[Qubit]] takes pure states to mixed states.